Skip to content

 sessionStorage (frontend-only)

 Behavioral data is stored in the browser's sessionStorage.
-This is client-side only—it never touches a database, never persists beyond the session, and clears when the browser tab is closed.
+This is client-side only.
+It never touches a database, never persists beyond the session, and clears when the browser tab is closed.

 No database persistence